 Handling the building requirements of the Federal Armed Forces and foreign armed forces on behalf of the Federal Republic of Germany is another major area of responsibility for BLB’s Bielefeld branch.

-The staff moved into their new Bielefeld headquarters at August-Bebel-Straße 91 in November 2009.
-This prominently sited functional new building enables all the main components of the Bielefeld branch to be brought together at one place for the first time.
-The branch is headed by Heinrich Micus.
+The staff have been based at August-Bebel-Straße 91, Bielefeld, since November 2009.
+This prominently sited functional new building enables all the main areas of expertise of the Bielefeld branch to be brought together at one place.
+The branch is headed by architect Heinrich Micus.

 Heinrich Micus